All of us have access to various accurate news sources (e.g., the CDC, the WHO, etc.), and so just a few words on this subject :

 Is therapy right for me?

 Seeking out therapy is an import decision.
-It requires a very real commitment of time and resources, yet there can be benefits that result in powerful and lasting change.
+It requires a very real commitment in terms of time and resources, yet there can be benefits that result in powerful and lasting change.
 There are many reasons why people come to therapy.
 (See above.)
 Sometimes it is to deal with long-standing psychological issues, or problems with anxiety or depression.
-Other times it is in response to unexpected changes in one’s life such as a divorce, a work transition, or the death of a loved one.
+Other times people choose to engage with a therapist in response to unexpected changes in one’s life, such as a divorce, a work transition, or the death of a loved one.

-It's also quite common now to seek the advice of counsel in pursuit of personal exploration and growth.
+It's also quite common now to seek counsel in pursuit of personal exploration and growth.
 Therapy provides a valuable opportunity for anyone who is interested in getting the most out of life by taking responsibility, creating greater self-awareness, and working towards constructive change.

 How can therapy help me?

 A number of benefits are available from participating in psychotherapy.
 Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved family- and sibling-related issues, grief, stress management, and creative blocks.
 Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
-Therapists can provide a fresh perspective on a difficult problem--or we can point you in the direction of a solution.
+Therapists can provide a fresh perspective on a difficult problem--or, though a process of inquiry together, we can point you in the direction of a solution that hasn't yet occurred to you.
 The benefits you obtain from therapy depend on how well you engage with the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 Attaining a better understanding of yourself, your goals, and your values